Hyvä Checkout Evaluation Result Types

 }

-Register validators on the frontend after the evaluation API is initialized.
-Validators can be asynchronous or synchronous.
-This example shows three validators with different behaviors: immediate failure, async success, and async failure.
+Register the matching validators on the frontend after the Evaluation API is initialized.
+Validators can be synchronous or asynchronous.
+The following example registers three validators with different behaviors: one that fails immediately, one that resolves successfully after a delay, and one that rejects after a delay.

 <script>